zuozhenggh/learning-library/data-management-library/database/json/json-soda-ajd/sql-json/sql-json.md

     </copy>
     ```

     JSON\_Mergepatch also allows you to delete a value (by setting it to null) but JSON\_Mergepatch is not able to handle updates on JSON\_Arrays.
-This is why we added a more powerful operator: JSON\_Transform.
+This can be done with JSON\_Transform.

     *Learn more -* [Oracle SQL Function JSON_MERGEPATCH](https://docs.oracle.com/en/database/oracle/oracle-database/21/adjsn/oracle-sql-function-json_mergepatch.html#GUID-80B4DA1C-246F-4AB4-8DF5-D492E5661AA8)